Shower Remodeling Across the East End District, Warm Springs Avenue & Old Penitentiary

 What about heated floors with geothermal heat?

-Where home has City of Boise geothermal connection, sometimes hydronic in-floor heating integrated with geothermal system rather than electric radiant.
+Where home has City of Boise Geothermal Heating District connection on Warm Springs Avenue, sometimes hydronic in-floor heating is integrated with the geothermal system rather than electric radiant.
 More efficient operation.
-Iron Crest coordinates with City system.
+Iron Crest coordinates with City system specifications.
+Standard Schluter Ditra-Heat or NuHeat electric radiant for East End District bungalow scope where geothermal isn't available.

 Will plaster walls be a problem during demolition?